yukara-ikemiya/Open-Miipher-2/README.md

 Stage 1 trains a module that converts noisy SSL features into clean ones, serving as the main part of audio restoration.
 Stage 2 pre-trains the WaveFit speech vocoder using only clean speech.
 Stage 3 fine-tunes the WaveFit module using features restored by the feature cleaner from Stage 1.

 For Stage 2, short audio signals of 0.6 seconds are used to accelerate training (see Sec.2.4 in [2]).
 In contrast, Stages 1 and 3 use longer audio signals (typically 10–30 seconds) to capture more global information.
-The original paper suggests that the maximum input length of the USM Conformer block is 30 seconds, but this requires significant memory and may be impractical for most users.
+The original paper suggests that 30 seconds, which is the maximum input length of the USM Conformer block is used for the training, but this requires significant memory and may be impractical for most users.
 Therefore, the sample code in this repository defaults to a 10-second input length.

 In summary, the input signal lengths for each training stage are as follows: